grafana/grizzly/README.md

 ### grr watch
 Watches a directory for changes.
 When changes are identified, the jsonnet is executed and changes are pushed to remote systems.
+The directory is watched recursively (i.e. all subdirectories are watched too), but if new subdirectories are added, watch command needs to be re-started, as new directories will not be picked up automatically.

 This example watches the current directory for changes, then executes `my-lib.libsonnet` when changes are noticed:

 ```sh